jellea/sapf-wasm/README.md

 and copy all of the dlls that look like `lib*.dll` (i.e. libreadline8.dll, libogg-0.dll, etc...).
 This is more than needed but I'm not sure the exact subset of dlls needed yet.
 1. Now you can run the exe directly by clicking or via your preferred command prompt.
-1. Test if its all working with a simple command (you should hear audio) `15 .0 sinosc 200 * 300 + .0 sinosc .1 * play`
+1. Test if its all working with a simple command (you should hear audio out of your primary output device) `15 .0 sinosc 200 * 300 + .0 sinosc .1 * play`
-1. If you didn't hear anything check if ASIO4ALL launched (in the taskbar icons) and open it up and enable your preferred output device.
-Then restart sapf.
-    - We plan to eventually make it possible to select an audio device, which is kind of necessary for Windows but not so much for other systems.

 ### Windows VSCode Development Setup
 Since it's not exactly straightforward to get everything working nicely in VSCode under Windows, here's